What Food Cravings Mean – Check Out This Simple Chart

 What Do Food Cravings Mean Chart

-Retraining your brain will require you to make some changes that we will address in the next section.
+Retraining your brain will require you to make changes we will address in the next section.
 For now. let’s address some of the nutritional deficiencies that may be the root of your food cravings.

 I also found another chart that included specific food substitutions.
-I know that’s what some of my readers are looking for so I will include this information too.
+I know that’s what some of my readers are looking for, so I will include this information, too.
 Just take it with a grain of salt!

 How to Deal With Your Cravings